akshat151/Graphical-Image-Manipulation-And-Editing-Application-using-Java/README.txt

 the tool supports the processing of Conventional image files like (png, bmp, jpg) and ascii ppm image files.
 However, the project is designed with extensibility in mind, with the capacity to support other image file types in the future by simply extending the existing MVC design.

+Design Changes If Any:

+We added mosaic(int numOfSeeds) method in the existing ImageInterface and added the mosaic(int numOfSeeds) method implimentation in the existing ImageImpl class which implements the ImageInterface.
+We had to make changes in the existing interface of ImageInterface because ImageInterface was tightly coupled with the rest of the design and any attempts in extending this existing ImageInterface with new ImageInterfaceExtention interface would have led to changes in approximately more than 200 exisitng implementation and test methods which would have vialoted the Open-Close principle and could have lead to some spill over effects in the existing implementation, so it was better to just add the new mosaic(int numOfSeeds) method in the existing ImageInterface only and provide its implementation in the exisitng ImageImpl class which implements the ImageInterface.

+This would reduce the number of changes required to support the image mosaicking method in the exisiting codebase.

+Mosaicking Implementation :

 Steps to implement Image Mosaicking: